 Sony has really leaned into the camera market in recent years with some very interesting offerings.
 They’re obviously more than willing to use their research and development depth, manufacturing networks and expertise, a healthy dose of innovative thinking, and have a willingness to put new ideas into the marketplace.
-The Alpha range is the benchmark for mirrorless cameras.
+The Alpha range is the benchmark for mirrorless cameras, with established players like Nikon and Canon playing catchup.
 Their RX0 and RX1 cameras are quite unique and unlike anything else on the market.
 Their RX100 series packs an amazing amount of high-end features into a high-end compact camera.
 And Sony’s sensors turn up in some of the best cameras produced by other brands.
 All in all, it’s put Sony amongst the most exciting of the camera brands right now.

 Even aside from the impressive zoom, the HX99 is a very capable point and shoot compact, especially at a very reasonable price point (at a much higher price point, Sony has the even better RX100 line).
-It has a 18.2MP sensor, wireless connectivity, and the usual in-camera photo enhancing tricks you’d expect.
+It has an 18.2MP sensor, wireless connectivity, and the usual in-camera photo enhancing tricks you’d expect.
 It also has a few higher-end features that you don’t come across on most run-of-the-mill compact point and shoots, especially one priced so reasonably.
 Like being able to shoot RAW, a popup electronic viewfinder, and high-bitrate 4K video recording.
 All together, the result is a camera that generally exceeds what I’d expect for a camera in this class and price point.
-Without resorting to fancy bells and whistles--except with the zoom--it performs at least as well or better than I’d expect in most practical respects.
+Without resorting to fancy bells and whistles–except with the zoom–it performs at least as well or better than I’d expect in most practical respects.